ktpolanski/dc6s/README.md

 ## Credits

 DC6S was not created in a vacuum, and drew inspiration from a number of established runners and their scripts:
- - Manendra was very patient and helpful as I slowly learned the ropes, and introduced me to the bean-derived test ordering via [manny-hccs](https://github.com/lewismd13/manny-hccs).
+ - Manendra was very patient and helpful as I slowly learned the ropes, answering more idiotic questions than anybody should, and introduced me to the bean-derived test ordering via [manny-hccs](https://github.com/lewismd13/manny-hccs).
+  - phreddrickkv2's organisation of [phccs](https://github.com/horrible-little-slime/phccs) was very inspirational, a lot of the DC6S functionality is me trying to write takes on phred's ideas in syntax I can easily understand/debug as a newbie.
+Plus I'm pretty sure a lot of the libram functionality I used passed through his hands too.
  - Katarn's fight routing was a major influence on what I ended up doing, and I picked up various relevant tidbits from conversations and looking at [seventy-hccs](https://github.com/s-k-z/seventy-hccs).
- - phreddrickkv2's organisation of [phccs](https://github.com/horrible-little-slime/phccs) was very inspirational, a lot of the DC6S functionality is me trying to write takes on phred's ideas in syntax I can easily understand/debug as a newbie.
  - Captain Scotch's [TS starter repository](https://github.com/docrostov/kol-ts-starter) and CS planning spreadsheet made the process a lot easier.